jonathanbcardoso/SampleCode/README.md

 # SampleCode
-Sample code from Legends of Arckane
+Sample code from Legends of Arckane, a game that i'm developing and close to publish.